 On the Service Start Options screen, a list of IMail services already running on your IMail Server appears.
-If you have never installed IMail Server before, the pre-selected services are IMail SMTP Server and IMail Queue Manager Service.
-Select other services you want to start with IMail Server by default.
+If you have never installed IMail Server before, select the services you want to start with IMail Server by default.
+IMail SMTP Server and IMail Queue Manager Service are always started by default.